Linette Beaumont

 Linette Beaumont is a British actress.
 She has appeared in Agatha Raisin Series 3, the Endeavour Series V drama, produced by Mammoth Studios; and co-starred in the award-winning film The Prowler.
 She's a veteran of numerous television productions including EastEnders, Casualty, and Coronation Street.

-Her upcoming film roles include Disney's Cruella (2021), starring Emma Thompson and Emma Stone, directed by Craig Gillespie; All the Small Things starring James Faulkner (Game of Thrones), in the role of Dorothy; All the Things You Are, a story about caring for aging loved ones that she's co-producing under her production company Moonlight Drive Productions.

 Career

 Beginnings

 Beaumont's father was a Marine Commando who became the chief herdsman at the Hatfield House and her mother was an opera singer from New Zealand.
 She began dancing at three, trained with Ivy Baker, an original director of Laine Theatre Arts, and at age 16 began teaching dance to other children who would otherwise not have had the opportunity.
 She studied acting at Drama Centre London in her mid-20s.
 She was signed to her first talent agency before graduating from the Drama Centre and was cast in Lynda LaPlante's crime drama Trial and Retribution.

 More roles followed with Holby City, Casualty, The Bill, Coronation Street, Grange Hill, a drama series on BBC One, and a 2004 drama Murder in Suburbia.